Firm at a Glance

 We are also committed to diversity – and we are not just talking about it, we are taking action.
 TOWER, the Taskforce on Women’s Engagement & Retention, is a committee of women and men partners from across the Firm focused on the advancement and development of women attorneys globally.
 Even though we are among the diversity leaders in Big Law, we know the industrywide statistics and want to do better.

 - Implemented groundbreaking pro bono policy a decade ago that includes the goal that every lawyer perform 50 hours of pro bono each year

-- Attorneys and staff have committed hundreds of thousands of pro bono hours since commencing current pro bono program in 2005
+- Weil has committed more than one million pro bono hours since commencing our current pro bono program in 2005

 - Among the first New York firms to institute a formal diversity policy and firmwide diversity training program.

 Diversity and inclusion have been core values since our founding in 1931.
 For over 30 years, Weil has been a leader in investing in formal initiatives to promote an inclusive culture.
 Our culture of respect and support creates an environment where all feel comfortable and encouraged to excel.

 - Among the first firms to implement formal affinity groups; unique among firms by hosting individual conferences for Asian-American, Black, Latino, and LGBTQ+ attorneys.
 Our 5 affinity groups are: Asian Attorneys@Weil, WeilLatinx, The Black Attorney Affinity Group, WeilPride (LGBTQ+ Association of Weil), Women@Weil.